 A physical therapist will teach you to stretch to manage your back pain, as well as exercises to correct any imbalances that might have brought on pain in the first place.

-Depending on the causes and severity of your lower back pain, your physical therapist may also employ other treatment techniques.
+Depending on the causes and severity, your physical therapist may also employ other treatment techniques.

 Physical therapy is the best treatment for back pain when people have an episode once or twice a year.